WELCOME TO THE WILLIE KING MEMORIAL HOME PAGE

 in honor of the late, great Willie

-Celebrating the Fourth Anniversary of Legendary Bluesman Willie King
+Celebrating the Fifth Anniversary of Legendary Bluesman Willie King

 On Sunday, March 8, 2009 the outstanding Alabama blues musician Willie King passed away near his home in Old Memphis, Alabama, following a massive heart attack.
 His career started on a plantation with a one-string, homemade diddly-bo.
 Six recordings and a DVD later, along with numerous national and international festival performances, Willie King has gained a substantial national and international reputation.

 The funeral took place on Sunday, March 15th at 2pm at the City Hall in Aliceville, Alabama.
 A wake was held the day before on Saturday, March 14, from 1 - 3 pm at Lavender's Funeral Home.Please see Willie King's Guest Book for appreciation and comments.

 See the Tuscaloosa News here, here, here and here for reports and video.
 Also reports at the Commercial Dispatch, Scott Baretta and many more.
 Also Tuscaloosa News videos - interview with Rick Asherson and Willie King's funeral.